syncfusion/blazor-docs/src/charts/chart/chart-series.md

 ## Multiple Series

-You can add multiple series to the chart by using [`ChartSeries`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries.html) property.
-The series are rendered in the order as it is added to the series array.
+You can add multiple series to the chart by using [`ChartSeries`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html) property.
+The series are rendered in the order in which they are added to the array of series.

 {% aspTab template="chart/series/multiple-series", sourceFiles="multiple-series.razor" %}